What is nature connectedness?

-This definition of CWN aims to acknowledge the fundamental traits which may comprise it without specifying what those traits may be.
-We should remain mindful that a sense of connection is very personal thing and there can be no ‘one size fits all’ approach – however we do need some evidence-informed beacons to help is navigate this journey toward perceived ‘reconnection’.
+This definition (left) intends to acknowledge the fundamental traits which may comprise it without specifying what those traits may be.
+A sense of connection is very personal thing and there can be no ‘one size fits all’ approach – however we do need some evidence-informed beacons to help is navigate this journey toward perceived ‘reconnection’.

-The one fundamental prerequisite is that these traits embody a realization of the relatedness between oneself and nature such that it reflects a sense of personal responsibility, agency and respect for all life.
+I would suggest that one fundamental prerequisite is that these traits embody a realization (a ‘re-membering’) of the relatedness with the rest of nature such that it reflects a sense of responsibility, agency and reverence for all life.
 Ultimately, we need to able to see and feel non-human nature as a shared community within which we all belong.

-Common attributes associated with CWN (e.g. when described in literature) include: inclusiveness; relatedness; belonging; interconnectedness; wholeness; inquisitiveness; aliveness; thankfulness; experiential interaction; happiness; and continuity (over contexts).
-So CWN may also be conceived as the extent to which persons perceive, feel, experience or enact these attributes.
-A brief summary of CWN is captured in the video below.
+Some common attributes associated with “nature connectedness” (e.g. when described in literature) include: inclusiveness; relatedness; belonging; interconnectedness; wholeness; inquisitiveness; aliveness; thankfulness; experiential interaction; happiness; and continuity (over contexts).
+So nature connectedness may also be conceived as the extent to which persons perceive, feel, experience or enact these attributes.
+A brief summary of nature connectedness is captured in the video below.
 For a detailed exploration of the concept see our 2014 article “Connectedness as a Core Conservation Concern” published in Springer Science Reviews.